VNA has been providing help for people with home care needs in Douglas County and the surrounding area since 1969.

 Home Health Aides

-HHAs are trained, certified health care workers who provide assistance in the home with personal care (hygiene and exercise) or light household duties (meal preparation and cleaning), and monitoring the patient’s condition.
+HHAs are trained, certified health care workers who provide assistance in the home with personal care and monitoring the patient’s condition.

 Certified Dieticians provide nutritional consultations tailored to the patient’s specific illness and dietary health needs.

 This electronic relay device allows the in-home client to signal for help in an emergency.